ovh/docs/pages/public_cloud/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 In this python code, we create two tasks:

 - The first one is dedicated to the initialization of an OVHcloud client.
-- The second is used to get all of yur Public Cloud project information, based on our Project UUID that we saved in our Prefect Cloud Variables.
+- The second is used to get all of our Public Cloud project information, based on our Project UUID that we saved in our Prefect Cloud Variables.

 ### Run your Prefect flow locally